FabsSWD/fabsswd/README.md

 ## 🏆 Achievements & Highlights
 - 🥇 **Certified Python Developer**
 - 🛡️ **Proficient in AI and Machine Learning Solutions**
-- 🏅 **Full-Stack Web Development Specialization**
+- 🏅 **Full-Stack Development Specialization**
-- 🌟 **Contributor to Open Source Projects**

 ## 🦄 Fun Facts
-- 🌱 I am currently exploring **blockchain technologies** and **AI model optimization**.
+- 🌱 I am currently exploring **MERN Stack** and **MoE models**.
 - 🎮 Game development enthusiast: I enjoy creating prototypes and game mechanics.
 - 📚 Lifelong learner: I am always looking to acquire new skills and stay updated with the latest trends.
-- ⚡ Fun fact: I have a background in Muay-Thai, which helps me stay disciplined and focused.
+- ⚡ Fun fact: I have a background in Martial Arts, which helps me stay disciplined and focused.

 ---